ObjectModules/deploy/[Mapping]-Merging.md

 ![Flow](https://hyipworld.github.io/images/github/doc/figure14.png)
 Let put the 3rd Employment: [[HYIP Scripting & Team Work|[Mapping]-Employment#scripting--team-work]]
 ![Flow](https://hyipworld.github.io/images/github/doc/figure15.png)
 See that the meeting points off all dotted lines and straight lines are correct.
+All settled.

 #What's Next
 You have come to the end of our concept.
 Hopefully you can follow and enable to understand to what we have explained.